davidjahn/pcc-learning-name/pcc-hello-world-example/README.md

 ## The App's Two REST Endpoints

-This is Spring Boot app has two REST endpoints:
+This Spring Boot app has two REST endpoints:

 - `/` - Pings the app.
 Returns the string `Pong`.
 - `/hello` - Asks the caching service for the `HelloWorld` key,